Our intent is that the Curriculum:

 All subjects are supported by the student Knowledge Organisers that encourage independent learning and revisiting of knowledge from previous lessons to help students commit this into their long-term memory.

-In tutor time activities, students are introduced to challenging academic vocabulary which is revisited in lessons to ensure retention and mastery.
+In Literacy lessons, students are introduced to challenging academic vocabulary which is revisited in lessons to ensure retention and mastery.
 The Oracy Charter builds on students’ vocabulary skills and confidence to secure a solid foundation for extended written work.

 The development of student reading is high profile – within lessons and through the wider curriculum.
 Challenging texts are read by all students.
 Weaker readers are supported through a number of reading intervention schemes and all staff adopt a common approach to reading strategies in the classroom to support reading.